 WTH is SEO?

-For those new to Search Engine Optimization (SEO) in general, it might be helpful to give a basic rundown on how search engines (like Google) work.
+For those new to Search Engine Optimization (SEO) in general, it might be helpful to give a basic rundown on how search engines (like Google) work and how that impacts on-page SEO.

 The search engines you use every day “index” content from throughout the web and return relevant results to users based on the words they type into the search bar.